WebberZone/top-10/readme.txt

 == Upgrade Notice ==

 = 1.9.9.2 =
-New meta box to set thumbnails; Edit total view count;
+New meta box to set thumbnails; Edit total view count; Stop tracking Editors;
 Refer to the Changelog for more details

 == Changelog ==